Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

    Support Vector Machine (SVM) Regression is a supervised learning algorithm used to predict the value of continuous variables.
 The basic objective of the SVR algorithm is to find the most appropriate decision line, whereby SVR attempts to adjust the best line within the threshold value (the distance between the hyperlane between the hyperlane and the boundary line).

 5. XGBoost Regressor

+   XGBoost uses ensemble learning techniques, which combine predictions from multiple models to improve overall performance.
+This approach is based on boosting techniques, where weak learners, usually simple decision trees, are combined into a strong learner.

 ## Evaluation